DrakeLab/willoughby-ringtail-diet/README.md

 ├── README.txt                                         | This file in .txt format
 ├── willoughby-ringtail-diet.Rproj                     | Rstudio project organization file
 ├── data/
+│   ├── raw/
-│   ├── interactions.csv                               | diet item database
+│   │    ├── interactions.csv                          | diet item database
-│   ├── pop_summaries.csv                              | diet category database
+│   │    ├── pop_summaries.csv                         | diet category database
-│   ├── studies.csv                                    | study database for those that are included in this analysis │   ├── populations.csv                                | population database for those that are included in this analysis │   ├── metadata.csv                                   | listing of variables in all databases
+│   │    ├── studies.csv                               | study database for those that are included in this analysis
+│   │    ├── populations.csv                           | population database for those that are included in this analysis
+│   │    ├── metadata.csv                              | listing of variables in all databases
-│   ├── references.csv                                 | listing of reference sources for all discovered literature
+│   │    └── references.csv                            | listing of reference sources for all discovered literature
-│   └── lookup_tables/                                 | data files to normalise verbatim variables
+│   ├── processed/                                     | calculated population diet abundance distributions and traits │   └── lookup_tables/                                 | data files to normalise verbatim variables
 │
 ├── figures                                            | Figures and tables for  manuscript and supplements